Large-scale anisotropy of Galactic cosmic rays as a probe of local cosmic-ray propagation: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Key $R\&D$ Program of China grant (2018YFA0404202) and the National Natural Science Foundation of China (11963004, 11635011, 11875264, U1831208, U1738205, U2031110) and Shandong Province Natural Science Foundation ( ZR2020MA095).
+This work is supported by the National Key R$\&$D Program of China grant (2018YFA0404202) and the National Natural Science Foundation of China (11963004, 11635011, 11875264, U1831208, U1738205, U2031110) and Shandong Province Natural Science Foundation ( ZR2020MA095).